Introducing Power Rankings, the new way to tell which club is actually “by far the greatest team the world has ever seen.”

 There will always be complexities and nuances when trying to rank nearly 13,500 teams.
 Leagues with no relegations, statistical outliers within leagues, domestic cup competitions, and new competitions are all examples of new hurdles that we are continuously updating the model for.
 Bangor will likely never play against Sheikh Russel to truly make the comparison but, for now, this is the most effective way of comparing their levels.

-Despite Cristiano Ronaldo’s claims that he wanted to leave Manchester United for a team in the Champions League football, he ended up at Al Nassr who are currently ranked 117th in the world.
+Despite Cristiano Ronaldo’s claims that he wanted to leave Manchester United for a team in the Champions League, he ended up at Al Nassr, who are currently ranked 117th in the world.
 The lowest-ranked team involved in the Champions League group stages this season were København, currently ranked 114th.

-Sometimes things doesn’t always work out the way we want them to…
+Sometimes things don’t always work out the way we want them to…

 Enjoy this?
 Subscribe to our mailing list to receive exclusive weekly content.